Hamburg Historic District (Davenport, Iowa)

-The Hamburg Historic District is a residential neighborhood located on a bluff northwest of downtown Davenport, Iowa, United States.
-It is listed on the Davenport Register of Historic Properties and on the National Register of Historic Places.
-The historic district is where the city's middle and upper-income German community lived in the 19th and early 20th centuries.
+The Hamburg Historic District, also known as the Gold Coast, is a residential neighborhood located on a bluff northwest of downtown Davenport, Iowa, United States.
+It is listed on the National Register of Historic Places in 1983.
+In 1999, it was listed on the Davenport Register of Historic Properties The historic district is where the city's middle and upper-income German community built their homes in the 19th and early 20th centuries.
 Germans were the largest ethnic group to settle in Davenport.

 Description

 Hamburg is located to the northwest of Davenport's central business district.
 The neighborhood itself goes as far north as Locust Street and to the west as far as Division Street.
-The historic district's boundaries were reduced to the section between Fifth and Ninth (south to north) and Ripley and Vine (east to west).
 It includes the highest concentration of historic buildings and some of the best examples of architectural styles in the neighborhood.
 The Mississippi River is located five blocks to the south.
 There is a gradual slope to the land as one travels to the north.
 After the alley north of Fifth Street, it dramatically rises into a bluff.
 It peaks at about Seventh Street and descends less dramatically to Ninth Street.
 The southern part of this area provides a prominent view of the cityscape and the river.
 For this reason, it became a prime location for the middle and upper-income Germans who immigrated to Davenport to build their homes.
 The Chicago, Rock Island and Pacific Railroad tracks built along Fifth Street are yet another boundary for the area.
 The north side of Sixth Street (along the bluff line) that extends from Ripley Street to Gaines Street is known as the "Gold Coast."

+At the time the historic district's boundaries were amended in 2017, it consisted of 312 resources, which included 229 contributing buildings, three contributing structures, and 80 non-contributing buildings.
+In 2017, the districts boundaries were decreased at its corners because of the number of demolitions that occurred in those areas since 1983.
+They were increased to include one adjacent property.

+The period of significance was also established in 2017 as 1848 to 1926.
+Of the 219 properties in the district, 140 are two-story single-family residences with a few duplexes mixed in.
+A couple apartment buildings and commercial buildings are located along Gaines Street.
+Of the main buildings, 78 were built between 1848 and 1879, 72 built between 1880 and 1899, and 67 were built between 1900 and 1926.
+Nine were constructed after the period of significance from 1927 through 2016.